Master of Science in Geospatial Analysis

 All students are also required to complete a 6-credit capstone project.
 At least three (3) credits must be taken in the last semester of the program.
 This independent project provides students the opportunity to pursue original research in their area of interest.
 As a capstone project, it will provide a measure of GIS skills acquired from the program and will demonstrate the student’s ability to work independently.

 In selected and approved cases, some students may propose that an independent study substitute for one of the required courses.
 Students proposing an independent study will work with a faculty sponsor to create a set of readings and assignments culminating in a project equivalent to the assignments in the course for which the independent study is a substitute.
 Substitution decisions will be based on an assessment of the student’s work history, publications and reports, interviews with faculty, and the appropriateness of the proposed independent study project.
 An independent study may not be requested as a substitute for any course in the program other than MSGA 550 or 580.

 All required course work must be completed within six years of matriculation into the program.

 Completion of the Capstone.
 The capstone course (MSGA 595) is available for variable credit, from 1-6 hours.
 Students must complete 6 credit hours because of the scope and intensity of the effort expected; students are expected to do considerable independent work, averaging approximately 12 hours per week, if taking all 6 credits at the same time, and to report their progress to their course instructor on a weekly basis.

 After completion of MSGA 510 and MSGA 520, students will be allowed to take anywhere from 1-3 credits prior to the completion of their other coursework.
 The effort for these credits should be targeted towards the development of their proposal, literature review, and methodology.
 The last 3 credit hours must be taken in the last semester of the program, and within 1 year of completing all other classes.
-Full-time students will complete the capstone during the 10-week summer session.
+Full-time students may complete the capstone during the 10-week summer session.